Vaishnavi-020/Financial-Dashboard-Power-BI-/README.md

 _Tool	Use_
 Power BI- dashboard creation
-SQl- Data cleaning and creation of views for easier load in Power BI
+SQl- Creation of views for easier load in Power BI

 ---